safakkbilici/Academic-Paper-Title-Recommendation/README.md

 Additional: Also you can choose your Seq2Seq LSTM summarizer with global vectors for word representation (GloVe).

+The Seq2Seq LSTM model can learn wording of academic titles and capture the main topic of the paper, but it cannot specify the title.
+Results are not sufficient.

 ### Training from scratch

 First extract the .csv file from ./data/df_to_model.tar.gz to ./data folder (or create it from stracth).